This post may contain affiliate links. Please read my disclosure for more info.

 Who will care for them while you’re in the hospital?
 What about while you’re recovering?

-Finally, you’ll need to select a pediatrician for your new baby.
+Finally, select a pediatrician for your new baby.

 If this is your first child, don’t fret.
 You can do the majority (if not all) of your research on Google and Facebook.